williamnguyen-activecyber/okta.github.io/_source/_standards/SCIM/index.md

 3. Integration and configuration review with the joint customer.
 Partners are responsible for managing the customer identification and testing process, but Okta can support as needed.
 Please coordinate by emailing <developers@okta.com>.
 4. The Okta admin emails <developers@okta.com> directly stating that the integration is working as expected.

-#### Publish to Okta Application Network
+#### Publish to Okta Integration Network

-In order for an app to be published in the Okta Application Network, it must meet the following criteria:
+In order for an app to be published in the Okta Integration Network, it must meet the following criteria:

 * ISV configuration guide explaining:
     * The supported features